-Article 4 One Stop Shop
+Article 4 One Stop Shop Point of single contact

-- 1. By ...[3 months after the date of entry into force of this Regulation], Member States shall designate one national competent authority which shall be responsible for facilitating and coordinating the permit-granting process for net-zero technology manufacturing projects, including for net-zero strategic projects, and to provide advice on reducing administrative burden in line with Article 5. - 2.
-The national competent authority referred to in paragraph 1 shall be the sole point of contact for the project promoter in the permit-granting process leading to a comprehensive decision for a given project and shall coordinate the submission of all relevant documents and information. - 3.
-The responsibilities of the national competent authority referred to in paragraph 1 or the tasks related to it may be delegated to, or carried out by, another authority, for any given project, provided that: - (a) the national competent authority notifies the project promoter of that delegation; - (b) a single authority is responsible for each of the projects; - (c) a single authority coordinates the submission of all relevant documents and information. - 4.
-Project promoters shall be allowed to submit any documents relevant to the permit-granting process in electronic form.
+- By ...[39 months after the date of entry into force of this Regulation], Member States shall designate one or more national competent authority which shall-contact points at relevant levels of Member State administration.
+The designated contact point should be responsible for facilitating and coordinating the permit-granting process for net-zero technology manufacturing projects, including for net-zero strategic projects, and to provide providing advice on reducing administrative burden in line with Article 5, including information on when an application is considered to be complete according to Article 6(2a) and 6(6). - 1a.In case of multiple designated contact points, Member States shall provide tools tohelp project promoters identify the appropriate designated contact point on theonline web page set up in accordance with Article 5.

+- 2. The national competent authority designated contact point referred to in paragraph 1 shall be the sole point of contact for the project promoter in the permit-granting process leading to a comprehensive decision for a given project and shall coordinate the submission of all relevant documents and information.
+The designated contact point shall notify the project promoter on the outcome of the comprehensive decision. - 3.
+The responsibilities of the national competent authority designated contact point referred to in paragraph 1 or the tasks related to it may be delegated to, or carried out by, another authority, for any given project, provided that: - (a) the national competent authority designated contact point notifies the project promoter of that delegation; - (b) a single authority contact point is responsible for each of the projects; - (c) a single contact point-authority coordinates the submission of all relevant documents and information. - 4.
+Project promoters shall be allowed to submit any documents relevant to the permitgranting process in electronic form. - 5.
+The Member States national competent authority shall ensure that take into consideration any valid studies, conducted, and permits or authorisations issued or conducted for a given project are taken into account before the project entered the permit-granting process in accordance with this Article and shall and that not require duplicate studies and, permits or authorisations are required, unless otherwise required under national or Union law - 6.
+The national competent authority Member States shall ensure that applicants have easy access to information on and simple procedures for the settlement of disputes concerning the permit-granting process and the issuance of permits to construct or expand projects, including, where applicable, alternative dispute resolution mechanisms, if such procedures are provided by national law.

-- 5. The national competent authority shall take into consideration any valid studies conducted, and permits or authorisations issued, for a given project before the project entered the permit-granting process in accordance with this Article and shall not require duplicate studies and permits or authorisations, unless otherwise required under Union law. - 6.
-The national competent authority shall ensure that applicants have easy access to information on and simple procedures for the settlement of disputes concerning the permit-granting process and the issuance of permits to construct or expand projects, including, where applicable, alternative dispute resolution mechanisms. - 7.
-Member States shall ensure that the national competent authority responsible for the entire permit-granting processes, including all procedural steps, has a sufficient number of qualified staff and sufficient financial, technical and technological resources necessary, including for up- and re-skilling, for the effective performance of its tasks under this Regulation. - 8.
-The Platform referred to in Article 28 and 29 shall periodically discuss the implementation of this Section and Articles 12 and 13 and share best-practices for organising national competent authorities and speeding up permitting procedures.
+- 7. Member States shall ensure that the national competent authority designated contact point responsible for the entire permit-granting processes, including all procedural steps, has a sufficient number of qualified staff and sufficient financial, technical and technological resources necessary, including for up and re-skilling, for the effective performance of its tasks under this Regulation. - The Platform referred to in Article 28 and 29 shall periodically discuss the implementation of this Section and Articles 12 and 13 and share best-practices for organising national competent authorities designated contact points and speeding up permitting procedures.